-To see what I mean, reflect on the list of dualisms that Dewey worried over in Democracy and Education.
-The list in his original index was long, more than thirty pairs: activity and knowledge, activity versus mind, authority versus freedom, and so on.20 Each component of these dualisms stands on its own as a legitimate topic in education.
+pairs: activity and knowledge, activity vs. mind, authority vs. freedom, and so on.
+Each part of each dualism stands on its own as a legitimate topic in education.
 Take out the conjunctions, the versuses!
 Dewey linked them together as apparent dualisms that he could dispense with.
 Separately, even paired, these concepts posed no problem in their proper contexts.
 Changed conditions posed the problem.
 Changed conditions altered the contexts in which people used powerful concepts, altering who tried to do what with them for what reasons, inviting the inappropriate use of the ideas.
 Let's see how new conditions altered agency, shifting who would use the concepts in what ways.

-Once upon a time, the agent of education was the infant, the child, the youth, the man and woman, and if we stop and reflect, that is still sort of true, perhaps even more than sort of.
+Once upon a time, the agent of education was the infant, the child, the youth, the man and woman, and if we stop ourselves, that is still sort-of true, perhaps even more than sort-of.
 But Dewey was writing in a time when "education" was rapidly becoming institutionalized, writing explicitly for prospective normal school teachers.
 With these historical changes, the agent of education ceased to be the person engaged in an effort at lifelong self-formation.
-It shifted to the institutions that the public powers were everywhere creating for the purpose of educating the young and even the mature.
+It shifted to the institutions that the public powers were everywhere creating with the purpose of educating the young and even the mature.
 Hence, education has become what schools do.